matteblair/hackintosh-z790-opencore/README.md

 # hackintosh-z790-opencore
 This repository contains files and information for installing and configuring macOS 14 Sonoma on my Z790 + Alder Lake PC.
 I've made this public for the benefit of others using similar hardware, but I make no guarantees that this configuration will work the same on your PC.

-The configuration was built by following the Dortania Install Guide (https://dortania.github.io/OpenCore-Install-Guide/) using the Comet Lake configuration, combined with the steps in ChrisWayg's OpenCore Alder Lake Guide on /r/hackintosh (https://www.reddit.com/r/hackintosh/comments/sp1zgv/opencore_alder_lake_12thgen_intel_hackintosh/).
+The configuration was built by following the [Dortania Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) using the Comet Lake configuration, combined with the steps in ChrisWayg's [OpenCore Alder Lake Guide](https://www.reddit.com/r/hackintosh/comments/sp1zgv/opencore_alder_lake_12thgen_intel_hackintosh/) on /r/hackintosh.

 My PC had a pre-existing Windows 10 installation on a separate SSD, which allowed me to collect ACPI files and USB port mapping on the target hardware before installing macOS.